There are now 3 possible online modes for units:

 - Students are able to (1) identify different approaches to the analysis of a linguistic feature or domain; (2) identify and apply appropriate linguistic theories/models that are relevant to the analysis of a specific linguistic feature or domain; and (3) critically discuss an analysis by relating it to the current literature.

-- Indicative assessments in this unit are as follows: (1) assignments and (2) seminar participation.
+- Indicative assessments in this unit are as follows: (1) assignments and (2) seminar preparation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)